Welcome Back, Kotter: After the show

 Kaplan welcomed back Hegyes and Jacobs on his short-lived 1981 sitcom Lewis & Clark.
 Their characters joked that Kaplan seemed familiar and, being a smart guy, "should become a teacher."

 In 1997, Ron Palillo, Robert Hegyes, and Lawrence Hilton-Jacobs reprised their respective roles in a dream sequence in the Mr. Rhodes episode "The Welcome Back Show".

 In 2012, both Ron Palillo and Robert Hegyes died.
 Other members of the cast who have died include Marcia Strassman in 2014, John Sylvester White in 1988, and Debralee Scott in 2005.
 As of 2025, Gabe Kaplan, Lawrence Hilton-Jacobs and John Travolta are the only main actors still living.

-Reruns

-In March 2016, the show aired on MeTV Sunday mornings at 8:00 a.m. and 8:30 a.m.
-Eastern Time.
-In September 2017, Antenna TV began airing the show weekdays at 6:30 p.m. and 1:30 a.m.
-Eastern.